 The LEAD function prints the leading row offset values in the second and the third column.
 Similarly, the LAG function will print the lagging row offsets.

 SELECT laptop_name, LAG(laptop_name,1) OVER(ORDER BY price) AS first_offset, LAG(laptop_name,2) OVER(ORDER BY price) AS second_offset, laptop_brand, price FROM laptops

 PostgreSQL is an open-source and widely used database management system in today’s world.
 Most organizations prefer building data warehouses or reporting databases on the PostgreSQL database engine.
 That’s why analytic functions are necessary for efficient work.
+To further enhance your PostgreSQL experience, consider using dbForge Studio for PostgreSQL.
+This GUI tool offers a range of features like SQL development, database exploration, and data manipulation, making PostgreSQL management more efficient and user-friendly.
 We hope that the current article was helpful for you.

 To learn more about analytic (window) functions, refer to the official documentation from PostgreSQL.Tags: analytical functions, postgresql Last modified: June 27, 2023